NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - OTK is hittable and grabbable shortly after he does damage
 - GRKnJ made into a 6B that bounces

-#### Cosmetic

-- Fixed a GFX glitch on Act4A
-- 8A GFX and SFX adjuted on "landing" when blocked
-- Idle animation replaced with Rev3 OTK’s
-- Backdash animation cleaned up to work better with new idle

 ### Sasuke

 ![Sasuke](/assets/images/changelog/sasuke.png)